Karaganda: 20th century

+1962 electromagnetic pulse incident

 Karaganda suffered the most severe electromagnetic pulse effects ever observed when its electrical power plant was set on fire by currents induced in a 1000 km long shallow buried power cable by Soviet Test ‘184’ on 22 October 1962.
 The test was part of the Soviet Project K nuclear tests (ABM System A proof tests), and consisted of a 300-kiloton high-altitude nuclear explosion at an altitude of 290 km over Zhezkazgan.

 Prompt gamma ray-produced EMP induced a current of 2,500 amps measured by spark gaps in a 570 km stretch of overhead telephone line to Zharyq, blowing all the protective fuses.
 The late-time MHD-EMP was of low enough frequency to enable it to penetrate 90 cm into the ground, overloading a shallow buried lead and steel tape-protected 1000 km long power cable between Aqmola (now called Astana) and Almaty.
 It fired circuit breakers and set the Karaganda power plant on fire.